utdata/csvkit-nicar/README.md

 We want to write a story that illustrates the top alcohol sellers in each of the five counties, and some summaries for the area as a whole.
 But there is a catch ... the county name is not in the file.
 We do, however, have a lookup table to match county ID with a name.

 We'll use the command-line tool [csvkit](https://csvkit.readthedocs.io) to do this work.
-It can handle quickly some tasks that might otherwise take many manual steps and be more prone to human error.
+It can quickly handle tasks that might otherwise be more prone to human error if done manually in Excel.
 It is NOT a complete data analysis package, but it can get you some basic answers if that is all you need.

-### Our goals
+### Our goals for this lesson

 - Learn some basic command-line commands to get around: pwd, cd, ls
 - Inspect one of our files to learn about it